-I hope you enjoyed the holiday season and are easing into 2023.
+Happy New Year!I hope you enjoyed the holiday season and are easing into 2023.
 While kicking off a new year is full of excitement and comes with an urge to dive right in, if you’re anything like me, it’s a real adjustment getting back into work and daily life mode.
 Like this cute Hawaiian Monk Seal reminded me the other day, it’s perfectly OK to cruise into the new year.
 Whether you’re racing into 2023, or you’re easing in like me, here are two of my favorite ways to set the stage for a happier new year.

 Take an hour to connect with yourself.

 Choose a word for 2023 to keep in the forefront of your mind.